 Sara Alcid is a queer feminist political organizer based in Portland, OR (via Idaho, New York, and Washington, DC).
 As a Senior Campaign Director, she mobilizes MomsRising's one million members to take action on economic justice issues and shift public policy through storytelling and grassroots organizing.
 Prior to joining MomsRising, Sara served as a Programs and Policy Associate at the Reproductive Health Technologies Project, where she led the organization's work on the intersections of environmental and reproductive health, rights, and justice.
-Sara holds a BA in Political Science and Gender & Sexuality Studies from Bryn Mawr College and her writing and work has been featured in the Huffington Post, Everyday Feminism, Mic, Role Reboot, Jezebel, and others.
-In her free time, she draws, paints, and goes on beach adventures with her wife and their dog, Blue.
+Sara holds a BA in Political Science and Gender & Sexuality Studies from Bryn Mawr College.

 Blog Post List